 Keeping a Safe Working Environment

-The Occupational Safety and Health Act, better known as OSHA, regulates workplace safety.
+The Occupational Safety and Health Administration, better known as OSHA, regulates workplace safety.
 Employers must ensure that the working environment is free of health hazards and remain up to code with their safety procedures.

 Instead, state agencies handle workers’ compensation, and requirements can vary.
 Due to the changing nature of these regulations, it is best to work with HR professionals like the ones in NetPEO’s nationwide network.